Darktable Tutorials Hub – All You Need To Know, From Beginner To Advanced Level

 You can move easily all of your photos from Lightroom to darktable, however, you need to keep in mind two things:

-- keywords, flags and rating can be moved across without any loss
+- keywords, flags and ratings can be moved across without any loss

 - the editing you did in Lightroom on your photos can not be exported